 Most recently I co-edited a collection of personal narratives, art, and creative writings representative of reproductive loss and infertility.
 This collection, Infertilities, A Curation, was published by Wayne State University Press in 2023.
 This collection exemplifies the application of an ethics of care framework leading to a reimagining of the public work of writing and rhetoric research and offering a model for which academic scholarship can enact reciprocity and amplify community experiences via creative, accessible genres.

-Currently, I am working on a project which considers the implications of the 2024 Alabama Supreme Court’s ruling on embryonic personhood and its impact on access to family building technologies like in vitro fertilization and donor gametes.
+Currently, I am working on a book project which considers the implications of the 2024 Alabama Supreme Court’s ruling on embryonic personhood and its impact on access to family building technologies like in vitro fertilization and donor gametes.
 This project emerges out of a collaboration with EM•POWER, an HHS grant funded organization providing mental health support and counseling to donor embryo families.
 This work contributes significantly to issues of family formation, legal and advocacy rhetoric, reproductive rhetoric, and contemporary issues of reproductive technologies including data surveillance and reproductive policing.

 You can learn more about my interdisciplinary leadership and approach to community-engaged practices by downloading clicking on the page which hosts my CV.